fergald/explainer-bfcache-ccns/api.md

 so completely preventing its use, just in case is an overly broad solution and hurts users.

+### Monitor for changes

+A page that cares about tracking changes to logged-in state can monitor to authorization tokens and remove sensitive information.

+#### Cookies
+Changes to non-HTTP-only cookies can be observed.
+This is not ideal,
+since authorization information is usually stored in HTTP-only cookies.

+#### LocalStorage

+Values in LocalStorage can be monitored, allowing pages to react to changes to Authorization tokens stored in LocalStorage.

+#### IndexedDB

+There is ((currently)[https://github.com/w3c/IndexedDB/issues/51]) no way to monitor changes to IndexedDB.

 ### Respond to `pageshow` events